vstanyshevskyy/obobruiko/content/questionnaires/phq-9-patient-health-questionnaire-9.md

     image_alt: '"The Starry Night" by Vincent van Gogh.
 Painted in June 1889, it depicts the view from the window of his asylum room at Saint-Rémy-de-Provence'
+    contentAfterInstructions: "*How often have you been bothered by the following over the past 2 weeks?*"
     pageTitle: Depression Test Online – PHQ‑9
     questions:
       - text: 1.
 Little interest or pleasure in doing things?